danluke2/software_defined_customization/README.md

     * 5GB Vagrant box

+    * 11GB VMDK for server VM

-    * 10GB VMDK for VirtualBox
+    * 11GB VMDK for client VM

 1) If not using Vagrant VM: